CodeMaster001/RP-SPN/README.md

 DOI: 10.13140/RG.2.2.23868.72325/4
 https://www.academia.edu/122433116/Rapid

-Prajay Shetty,
+Prajay Shetty, <br>
-University of Georgia,
+University of Georgia, <br>
-Department of Computer Science,
+Department of Computer Science, <br>

 Special Thanks to European Community to raise an Helping hand when in time in need.

+For RP-Tree Codebase please refer to RP-Tree Community repository